 You’re thinking of putting in an entirely new roof

-But there’s also plenty of occasions you might want to consider a roof plumber if you’re not doing major work to your property.
-Some common situations include:
+But there’s also plenty of occasions you might want to consider a roof plumber if you’re not doing significant work to your property.
+Some everyday situations include:

 If you have a leaky roof

 If there’s a build-up of mould or mildew in your ceiling or walls

 If your property foundations are starting to shift or become unstable

 If you need to repair your rainwater tank or rainwater collection system

 When you simply need to do your regular clean of your gutters and downpipes

 There’s a category of works involving roofs that do not fall within a roof plumber’s job description.
 These works are generally known as “roofing.”
 They include installing tiles, slates and glass onto ceilings, and concrete, timber or thatching.
 And you don’t need a roof plumber for this sort of task.

 But sometimes, it can be challenging to know who is the appropriate person for the job.
 Although glass fittings in ceilings tend not to be installed by roof plumbers, skylights and ventilators are generally jobs for roof plumbers.
 There is some risk that you might need to engage both roof plumbers and roofers if you have involved tasks that need attending to.

 Probably not.
 And in some cases, definitely not.